Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

      p(v_i, t) = \sum_{v^k_i \in V_i^D}\langle v^k_i \rvert\rho^{D}(t)\lvert v^k_i \rangle.

-Vectorisation of the Master Equation
+Vectorization of the Master Equation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Equations :eq:`eq:qsw`, :eq:`eq:qsw_ss` and
-:eq:`eq:nm_gqsw` may be recast as a system of first order
+:eq:`eq:nm_gqsw` may be recast as a system of first
-differential equations through their representation in an
+order differential equations through their representation in an
 :math:`\tilde{N}^2 \times \tilde{N}^2` Liouville space\ :sup:`5`, where
 :math:`\tilde{N}` is the dimension of the system.
 This process, termed
 ‘vectorization’, makes use of the identity